Kurrepoojitha/Bookshop_Analysis/README.md

  # Bookshop_Analysis

-**This project focuses to provide strategic insights and data analysis for various stakeholders in the literature industry, including aspiring authors, sales managers, publishers, and business development directors**
+**This project focuses to provide strategic insights and data analysis for various stakeholders in the literature industry, including aspiring authors, sales managers, and publishers**

 ## Aspiring Author Analysis
 *This will help new authors choose their publishers and genre to emerge in the literary world*